spex-xray/spex-help/source/pyspex/com_plot.rst

     >>> print(data['Model'].unit)  # Print the unit of the Model column
     >>> print(data)                # Print the table nicely formatted

-See :ref:`class_plot_data_reg` for a description of the individual numpy arrays available within the region object.
+See :ref:`class_plot_data` for a description of the individual numpy arrays available within the region object.